 - Diagnosis and treatment of pulmonary diseases, such as asthma, chronic cough, cystic fibrosis, and tuberculosis

 - Assessment and diagnosis of sleep disorders, such as sleep apnea, narcolepsy, and nocturnal myoclonus

-- Sleep studies in the southeast Missouri region’s only American Academy of Sleep Medicine (AASM)-accredited lab
+- Sleep studies conducted in an American Academy of Sleep Medicine (AASM)-accredited lab

 - General pulmonology, sleep medicine, and critical care medicine for patients and those receiving long-term acute care at Landmark Hospital

 The Sleep Lab is open Sunday through Friday night for sleep studies.